mdkamran-stack/Devops_interview-question-asked_2025/intequestions/CI-CD int .md

 ## CI/CD & Build Tools

 Q: How do you design/manage a CI/CD pipeline?
 👉 Use Jenkins/Bamboo with modular stages (build → test → package → deploy).
 Integrate SonarQube + Nexus.
 Make it fast, automated, and repeatable.

 Q: How do you handle build failures?
-👉 Check logs, re-run with debug, fix roo
+Check logs, re-run with debug, fix root cause, notify dev team, prevent recurrence via automation/tests.

 ## Reduced build and deployment times by20% by optimizing CI/CDpipelines.